 Let's reflect on how government normally operates: People think they have a good idea and then they go get a multi-million dollar contract to implement that idea.
 That idea is not tested on the end-users or iterated on as it is built.
 This leads to many of these "good ideas" failing – for example low adoption of the solution or new complaints and problems because of the solution.

 Does this scenario sound familiar?
 This is certainly an over-simplification, but it's meant to prove a point: We think that ideas should be tested, validated, and iterated upon quickly and in a low-cost way to make sure that idea will lead to the results we want.
 We believe that having the right problem to solve is more important than a solution.
 So Ignite is about validating your problem, testing ideas, and also testing the implementation of that idea to ensure success.

 Some ideas submitted are fairly disruptive in nature.
 And by definition, disruptive innovations go against the status quo, they run against existing processes behind which are staff and contractors that get paid to do their jobs.

-But this is exactly why the IDEA Lab exists: To provide a safe place for experimentation outside of the normal operating environment.
+But this is exactly why Ignite exists: To provide a safe place for experimentation outside of the normal operating environment.
 The American tax-payers are looking for a more modern and effective government so we encourage disruptive ideas.
 If it's a good idea, and during Ignite you demonstrate viability of that idea, then it will sell itself.

 During Ignite, we work with all the teams to help them run a meaningful test of their idea.
 This is to flesh out the idea itself and to help build evidence supporting it.

 At the end of Ignite, we play the role of convener and help teams — at least the ones that are ready — to get in front of the right people to present their project idea.
 We'll put the team there, but it's up to the team to make the sell and secure the funding and support they need for the next phases of their project.